os-js/manual.os-js.org/src/v3/tutorial/iframe/README.md

     // Bind window events to iframe
     win.on('blur', () => iframe.contentWindow.blur());
     win.on('focus', () => iframe.contentWindow.focus());

-    win.on('iframe:post', msg => iframe.contentWindow.postMessage(msg, window.location.href));
+    // Create an even for posting messages to an iframe (for easy reuse) win.on('iframe:post', msg => iframe.contentWindow.postMessage(msg, window.location.href));

     // Listen for messages from iframe
     win.on('iframe:get', msg => {
+      // We should get "Ping" here
       console.warn('Message from Iframe', msg);

-      win.emit('iframe:post', 'Pong');
+      // In this case we just send "Pong" back win.emit('iframe:post', 'Pong');
     });